felipeog/pseudo-3d-microwave/README.md

 ## Features

 - 3D model of a microwave oven rendered in the browser
-- Interactive controls for spinning, zooming, and opening/closing the door
 - Real-time animation and GUI controls

 ## Technologies Used